22548890/DevCo-3rd-year-WebDev-P1/README.md

 This was my 3rd year CS project in 2022.
 I achieved 100% for the project.

 # Web-development project spec:
 We were required to create a web-based developer contracting platform that is focused on connecting companies that require developers for set-term contracting work.
-There was two types of users, Companies and Developers.
-Companies must be able to register their company on the platform and start posting contracts for work which they require.
+There were two types of users, Companies and Developers.
+Companies must be able to register their company on the platform and start posting contracts for work that they require.
 The companies must be able to view all developers that have applied for a contract and must be able to accept a developer that they want.
-On the other hand, developers can view the company and the details about the contract and decide whether or not they would like to apply for that contract.
+On the other hand, developers can view the company and the details of the contract and decide whether or not they would like to apply for that contract.

 ## Things to note: